 Application details are available as a pdf or on the Bridge.
 Applications will include the following components:

 - A presentation of the research question(s) or theme(s)

 - An explanation of the interdisciplinary nature of the research question(s) or theme(s)

 - A statement of support from faculty mentor or mentors

-The Institute is offering summer research internships in the social sciences for summer 2015.
-Potential projects range from quantitative to qualitative analysis.
+The Institute is offering summer research internships in the social sciences for summer 2016.
+Potential projects range from quantitative to qualitative analysis in policy-relevant areas.

 Chosen applicants will be matched with a faculty mentor and work as a research assistant on a specific project.
 The projected work will be a minimum of eight weeks during this upcoming summer.
-Interns will stay on campus for an 8-12 week period, attend weekly workshops and present the research project at the Sigma Xi Poster session on campus and the Susquehanna Valley Undergraduate Research Symposium (SVURS) on August 4, 2015.
-The student will receive a $3,000 stipend and on-campus housing.
+Interns will stay on campus for an 8-12 week period, work a minimum of 32 hours per week, attend weekly workshops and present the research project on campus at the Sigma Xi Poster session and/or the Susquehanna Valley Undergraduate Research Symposium (SVURS) in August 2016.
+The student will receive a stipend and on-campus housing.

 To apply, please submit: cover letter, resume, letter of reference and copy of unofficial transcript to Meg Martin: firstname.lastname@example.org.